chaosdefinition/wtfs/README.md

 * Block 1 is super block.
 * Block 2 is the first inode table and the head of inode table chain.
 Because we use the last 8 bytes of a block as a pointer to another block, an inode table can contain a maximum of 63 inodes.
+The quantity of inode table is determined by the quantity of inode bitmap.
 * Block 3 is the first block bitmap and the head of block bitmap chain.
 For the same reason, a block bitmap can state at most 4088 * 8 blocks.
+The quantity of block bitmap is determined by device size.
 * Block 4 is the first inode bitmap and the head of inode bitmap chain.
- Considering that an inode bitmap can state at most 4088 * 8 blocks, which is enough for normal use, therefore only one inode bitmap is supported now.
+For the same reason again, an inode bitmap can state at most 4088 * 8 inodes.
+The quantity of inode bitmap is one by default and cannot be changed before version 0.5.0.
+Since version 0.5.0, it can be set to a value within a reasonable range (bigger than zero and smaller than a specific value relating to device size) when doing format.
 * Blocks from 5 are data blocks.
-Data blocks also have their last 8 bytes to be a pointer.
-For directories, the dentries are also recorded in data blocks.
+Data blocks also have their last 8 bytes to be a pointer except symbolic links.
+For symlinks, they always contain only one data block each, the first 2-byte-long word of which records the length of symlink content that is stored in the remaining 4094 bytes.
+So the max length of symlink content is therefore 4094 bytes.

 ## Contact me
 Please send me email if you have any questions or suggestions: chaosdefinition@hotmail.com